Property Taxes in Virginia: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

-What should I know about property taxes in virginia: rates, exemptions, and how they work (2026)?
+How do property taxes work in Virginia: rates, exemptions, and how they work (2026)?

 Tax rates are set by each locality (county, city, or town) and expressed per $100 of assessed value.
 Rates typically range from $0.50 to $1.20 per $100, with most areas falling between $0.80 and $1.10.